CorndelWithSoftwire/DevOps-Course-Starter/README.md

 In order to run this container you'll need
 1) Docker installed
-2) A file, recommended called .env, that has at least below elements (found using Trello API):
+2) A file, recommended called .env, that has at least below elements (found using Trello API    TO BE UPDATED when trello retired and replaced with MongoDB):

 Minimum variable file:
 # Flask server configuration.